rifteyy/lol-account-checker/README.md

 1. Open `start.bat`
 2. Select `Drag into this window to import a list`
 3. Drag your `.OCKR` file in the window, it will copy the filepath and press enter.

+### Troubleshooting FAQ
+- Importing works currently only for `Import from account you are logged to currently`, not for combolists/credentials because of Riot API changes
+- Does importing not work at all, or it leaves a bunch of weird words in the list file?
+Open PowerShell as administrator and type in `Set-ExecutionPolicy RemoteSigned`, restart the app.
+- If something else does not work, contact me on Discord or open an issue.

 ---